Evo-F/Evo-F/README.md

 # About Me
 Hi there!
 I graduated from the College of the Holy Cross with a bachelor's degree in computer science and a minor in philosophy.
-I am currently working at **Mantra Computing** as an IT consultant.
+I currently work at **Mantra Computing** as an IT consultant.
 My ultimate goal is to work in software development.

 ## Current Projects
 - I have a few projects that are currently very early in development.